exiom-xyz/Voron-Mods/IMX258_Nozzle_Camera/README.md

 #### Standard Cable Chain
 If you are using a cable chain, you can also buy a similar cable using the same link as above or locally sourced.<br>
 You will only need a much smaller cable, as the camera draws very little power, so something like a 4-core 24/26AWG (0.2/0.15mm²) is sufficient, you can even opt to tap 5V from the Toolhead PCB/Neopixels/Voron Tap, and will only need to run 2-core wire.

+## Questions
+#### Does this mod work with the 3DO nozzle camera?
+Yes absolutely! as it has the identical camera sensor and driver.

+#### I bought the camera module you suggested but I prefer a front mounted solution.
+Your camera your choice!
+Please find the front mounted solution over at [3DO's Github repository](https://github.com/3DO-EU/nozzle-camera).

 ## Remix / Derivative Work Notice
 My modifications are published under the same GPL-3.0 license of the original Voron Design projects my work also derives from. <br>